 The arts

-We can apply and express our creativity in lots of different ways, including:
+We can do this in lots of different ways, including:

 Visually